Text CLOT Magazine

 On July 20, 1969, Neil Armstrong became the first human being to step foot on the moon.
 49 years later, Sónar has become the first music festival to send a message in search of extraterrestrial intelligence to GJ273b, a potentially habitable exoplanet, 12.4 light years away from Earth.

-Made in collaboration with the IEEC (Catalonia Institute of Space Studies) and METI International (Messaging Extraterrestrial Intelligence) 38 artists have sent music to GJ273b with the intention of making the first human contact with extraterrestrial intelligence.
-Francisco López, Holly Herndon, Jean Michel Jarre, Kode9, Alva Noto or Ólafur Arnalds, are some of the musicians that have created unique musical pieces to send to Luyten’s Star b.
+Made in collaboration with the IEEC (Catalonia Institute of Space Studies) and METI International (Messaging Extraterrestrial Intelligence), 38 artists have sent music to GJ273b with the intention of making the first human contact with extraterrestrial intelligence.
+Francisco López, Holly Herndon, Jean Michel Jarre, Kode9, Alva Noto and Ólafur Arnalds are some of the musicians that have created unique musical pieces to send to Luyten’s Star b.

-For its sixth edition, Sónar+D presents five key topics on: space exploration, music, audiovisual experiences, the Internet and intelligence, all the while asking: what are the new creative and technological territories that remain unexplored?.
+For its sixth edition, Sónar+D presents five key topics on: space exploration, music, audiovisual experiences, the Internet and intelligence, all the while asking: what are the new creative and technological territories that remain unexplored?
 To come up with the answer, the organisers have gathered key creatives, scientists, musicians and institutions like NASA, SETI, SAT or the MIT Media Lab.
 Audiovisual experiences, talks, workshops and demos will take a step further in pursuing the answer.

-Other highlights of the talks programme include the legendary sound engineer and head of Berklee’s Music Cognition Department Susan Rogers, researcher and artist at MIT Space Exploration Initiative Nicole L’Huilier, designer of experiences and filmmaker Nelly Ben Hayoun, Chief Digital Officer at LVMH’s digital area Ian Rogers and artist, professor and creative programmer Zach Lieberman.
+Other highlights of the talks programme include the legendary sound engineer and head of Berklee’s Music Cognition Department, Susan Rogers, researcher and artist at MIT Space Exploration Initiative Nicole L’Huilier, designer of experiences and filmmaker Nelly Ben Hayoun, Chief Digital Officer at LVMH’s digital area Ian Rogers and artist, professor and creative programmer Zach Lieberman.
 Further activities and installations we are looking forward to seeing are Making Music in Space, The Zero Gravity Band and The Glass Room Experience, together with Sonar360º by MEDIAPRO.

-Other interesting shows are the ones Fatima Al Qadiri ’s encouraged to play live for the first time, will be presenting a new show that is expected to challenge preconceptions of masculinity and femininity.
+Other interesting shows are the ones Fatima Al Qadiri, encouraged to play live for the first time, will be presenting a new show that is expected to challenge preconceptions of masculinity and femininity.
 Daedelus will also present a new show, Panoptes.
 Inspired by the Panopticon, a type of prison architecture designed by the 18th-century philosopher Jeremy Bentham that allowed guards to observe prisoners at all times without their knowledge, Panoptes will be a new cutting-edge technology stage with a kinetic sculpture and a volumetric semi-circular arrangement of light and shadows.

 Some of us may remember when he made a stellar secret appearance closing the festival in 2000 under the alias DJ Jamón.
-By then the festival was already a well established event in the city, but over the following years Sónar and Sónar+D have grown to become something even more significant, a cultural reference worldwide, that has changed and will keep changing how we experience and understand the most advanced forms of music and technology.
+By then, the festival was already a well-established event in the city, but over the following years, Sónar and Sónar+D have grown to become something even more significant, a cultural reference worldwide that has changed and will keep changing how we experience and understand the most advanced forms of music and technology.